KLSGIT-WGCS/VishwaCTF-2023/README.md

 ###### 👀 [@thisisthedarshan](https://github.com/thisisthedarshan)

 ## What even is a CTF?
-A CTF(Capture the flag) is a information security contest where particpants are given a number of challenges relevant to computer security.
+A CTF(Capture the flag) is a information security contest where participants are given a number of challenges relevant to computer security.
 Solving these challenges leads to a secret code often called **flag**, which is then submitted on the CTF platform to earn points and climb up the scoreboard to win.

 There are various categories of challenges like:
 - Web